jef-fortunahamid/Github-and-Markdown-Beginners-Guide/README.md

 Creating a repository is your first step in setting up a new project on GitHub.
 It serves as a container where all files related to your project, including code, documentation, and other resources, are stored.
 Here's how to do it:

 **Log into your GitHub account**: If you don't have one, you can sign up [here](https://github.com/).
-As soon as you login to your account (and if you've just created an account), you'll be greeted with the dashboard (or your hoome screen) and it probably looks like this:
+As soon as you login to your account (and if you've just created an account), you'll be greeted with the dashboard (or your home screen) and it probably looks like this:
 ![image](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/015f374d-4f65-4ab5-aead-5e5d76e63be7)

 My dashboard looks like this